 Use this knowledge as inspiration and motivation to create your personal financial action plan.
 And, most importantly, to take action and follow this plan until you have met your goal to get rid of debt for good.

 The bottom line is this; you can make positive changes in your financial situation if you take this knowledge and put it to work for you.

 This guide is presented in two parts.
 Part 1 will address the value of changing your financial situation.
-Part 2 will present a step by step plan for setting up a reasonable budget and making a plan to both get out and stay out of crushing debt
+Part 2 will present some great tips and a step by step plan for setting up a reasonable budget and making a plan to both get out and stay out of crushing debt

 We will dive into the details below, but first here’s a quick infographic summarizing this guide